 I remember one woman sharing the story about how she’d watch her father and mother dance in their living room.
 She could paint that picture of her parents.
 Then one day, something tragic happened in the home.
 The dull father comforted his wife by taking her into the living room and dancing.
 A small moment in his less than noteworthy life, but tells you volumes about the couple’s love and how to grieve.

 Another man told me about his mom.
 She rarely spoke an unkind thing about anyone else.
 She quietly served where she could and cared for their home.
-The kids didn’t think they were poor, though they went without many luxuries, but she made the most of what she had.
+The kids didn’t think they were poor, though they went without many luxuries.
+She made the most of what she had.
 And she made really good cookies!

 Finally, one young man only remembered sharing grapes with his grandpa.
 Folks, I didn’t live close to one grandpa growing up, so I didn’t have those opportunities.
 The other grandpa died when I was a baby.
 That little memory is priceless.
 I want a grandpa to share grapes with me.